tomerkrivzki19/haravot-barzel-project/readme.md

 this project contains inside of him several projects that has been made by me while getting vacation from the army as a reserve since the 7 of october terorr attack.

-the day before i was finishing my degree as full-stack developer the war started and the option of developing was taken from me for about almost two months, meanwhile i was in north of israel i hade some ideas to practice my knowledge, by macking some kind of small project that are conented to the war here in israel
+the day before i was finishing my degree as full-stack developer the war started and the option of developing was taken from me for about almost two months, meanwhile i was in the north border of israel finding my self inside a war and there i hade some ideas to practice my knowledge , by macking a small project that conected to the war here in israel

 Instructions: